-N. was about 5'10, and wore clothe that were his size.
+N. was about 5'10 and wore clothing that were his size.
 He had short black hair, and light brown eyes and deep olive skin tone.

 The J. I pictured in my mind was not the J. standing in front of me.

-Then N. and J. turned to Catalina and me and handed us two artificial potpourri roses with a tiny and equally hideous white teddy bear hanging from the stem.
-When we arrived to the movie theater neither N. or J. wanted to go up to the window to purchase the tickets They were too shy due to not speaking English very well.
-They handed me the money and I (the one who spoke the most English) bought the tickets.
+Then N. and J. turned to Catalina and me and gave us two artificial potpourri roses with a tiny and equally hideous white teddy bear hanging from the stem.
+When we arrived at the movie theater neither N. or J. wanted to go up to the window to purchase the tickets.
+They were too shy due to not speaking English very well.
+They handed me the money, and I (the one who spoke the most English) bought the tickets.
 As if that wasn't bad enough when we sat down in the theater N. and J. sat next to each other followed by Catalina and me.
 Not the best sitting arrangement for a double date if you ask me.